boston-metamusic/boston-metamusic.github.io/organizations.md

-# Boston Websites Related to Music
+# Boston Organizations or Projects Related to Music

 Want to add your site or update this list?
 Email <a href="mailto:boston.metamusic@gmail.com">boston.metamusic@gmail.com</a>.